Summary

 Harassment in health and social care is a serious and troubling issue.
-It can significantly impact the wellbeing and mental health of those receiving care as well as those providing it.
+It can actually impact the wellbeing and mental health of those receiving care as well as those providing it.

 Let’s explore what harassment is, how it appears in healthcare settings, and the steps needed to address and prevent it.